Incision | Nantou City Guesthouse

 DNA Paris Design Awards 2023, Farmani Group, FranceNantou City Guesthouse, Hospitality, Winner

-AHEAD Awards 2023, Sleeper Magazine, UKNantou City Guesthouse, Hospitality Experience and design, Shortlist
+AHEAD Awards 2023, Sleeper Magazine, UKNantou City Guesthouse, New Concept, Winner

 ArchDaily's Building of the Year Awards 2023, ArchDaily, InternationalNantou City Guesthouse, Hospitality Architecture, Nominee